Steppe Agama Trapelus sanguinolentus

 Steppe Agama

 The Steppe Agama starts out like those above - well-camouflaged in its desert habitat.
-Adult males later lose the markings.
+Breeding adult males later lose the markings.

 Steppe Agama